 Am I assigned an academic advisor?

 All students with less than 24 earned credit hours at CCC will be assigned to a professional success coach/advisor from the Advising Center, after which, students with 24 or more credit hours earned at CCC will be advised by an assigned faculty advisor from the student’s primary major/degree program.
+All Students who Special Credit/Non-Degree Seeking students will be assigned to Kay Ray as their advisor.

 Who is my academic advisor?
 Academic Advisor Directory

 Advisor assignments are also located in your student MyCleveland account or in Aviso.
 If you do not have an assigned advisor, please visit the Advising Center and we will be sure to assign you an advisor.
+Advisor assignments are made weekly.

 Where is the Advising Center?